Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 Moduli of Vector Bundles, Online Seminar by students, July-November, 2020.

+### Workshops and Conferences in the Future (I will attend)

+<a href="https://sites.google.com/a/wagsymposium.org/current/ua-fall-2024" target="_blank">Western Algebraic Geometry Symposium</a>, at the University of Arizona, Tucson, AZ, November 16-17th, 2024.

 ### Workshops and Conferences in the Future (I might attend)

 <a href="https://sites.google.com/binghamton.edu/bugcat-website/home" target="_blank">BUGCAT Conference</a>, at SUNY Binghamton, Binghamton, NY, October 26-27th, 2024.

 <a href="https://sites.google.com/site/agneshomepage/dartmouth-2024" target="_blank">Algebraic Geometry Northeastern Series</a>, at Dartmouth College, Hanover, NH, November 8-10th, 2024.

-<a href="https://sites.google.com/a/wagsymposium.org/current/ua-fall-2024" target="_blank">Western Algebraic Geometry Symposium</a>, at the University of Arizona, Tucson, AZ, November 16-17th, 2024.

 <a href="https://sites.google.com/view/gags2025" target="_blank">Georgia Algebraic Geometry Symposium</a>, at the University of Georgia, Athens, GA, March 21-23rd, 2025.